vasole/pymca/doc/source/recipes/xrfhdf5stack.rst

     h5.flush()
     h5.close()

-Obviously, besides a faster readout of the data by PyMca, one would not gain anything compared to the use of single-column ASCII files.
+Obviously, besides a faster readout of the data by PyMca, one would not gain any information compared to the use of single-column ASCII files.

 PyMca will automatically look for information associated to a dataset by provided that information is stored within the same container group in the file.